 1954 - Lynden Transfer starts Alcan Highway service from Seattle to Alaska.

-1964 - Lynden responds to 8.5 Alaska earthquake with emergency deliveries of supplies and food.
+1964 - Lynden responds to an 8.5 magnitude earthquake in Alaska with emergency deliveries of supplies and food.

 1970 - Lynden Transfer becomes Lynden Transport, Inc. to reflect the company's expanded activities.

-1978 - Alaska West Express established to haul bulk commodities.
+1978 - Alaska West Express is established to haul bulk commodities.

-1979 - Knik begins operations in Bethel, Alaska.
+1979 - Knik Construction begins operations in Western Alaska.

 1980 - Southeast Alaska Barge Lines is established and renamed Alaska Marine Lines in 1982.